Jérémy Sorbon

 Jérémy Sorbon (born 5 August 1983) is a French former professional footballer who played as a defender.

 Career

-Born in Caen, Sorbon spent large parts of his career at Stade Malherbe Caen, playing almost 300 games.
+Born in Caen, Sorbon spent large parts of his career at SM Caen, playing almost 300 games.

-In June 2013, with his contract expiring, he signed for the Breton club En Avant de Guingamp.
+In June 2013, with his contract expiring, he signed for the Breton club Guingamp.
 Few weeks before, Guingamp finished the season 2012–13 one place over Caen and was promoted to the Ligue 1.

 During his career, Sorbon appeared in two Coupe de la Ligue finals (once in 2004–05 with Caen and once in 2018–19 with Guingamp).